-In India, Shechen Medical Center, Mobile Clinics and Camps provide medical care for approximately 80,000 people a year.
+In India, Shechen Medical Center, Mobile Clinics and Camps provide medical care for more than 90,000 people a year.
 Women and children comprise over 75% of all patients served.

 Shechen Medical Center

 Shechen Medical Center in Bodhgaya (State of Bihar) offers general consultations, family planning services, a pharmacy, pathology lab as well as a Tuberculosis Centre that provides diagnosis, and treatment according to the WHO-recommended DOTS (direct observation therapy) program.

 Building on the success of the Shechen Medical Center, in 2014 we expanded our medical services to the neighbouring state of Jharkhand, where we have inaugurated a small clinic in the town of Hata, near Jamshedpur city.